One of the most common discomforts out there that people experience regularly is acid reflux.

-Like its name suggests, Acid Reflux is literally the process of acidic digestive juices creeping up out of your stomach into the esophagus or throat area, usually due to the indigestion of food.
+Like its name suggests, acid reflux is literally the process of acidic digestive juices creeping up from the stomach into throat area to create an uncomfortable sensation, usually due to the indigestion of food.

-Like all synthetic medications, this type of drug will only provide short term relief to a bigger problem that could be handled naturally, without recurring problems or common side-effects such as headaches, muscle cramps, diarrhoea and metabolic changes.
+As is the case with all synthetic drugs, antacids will only provide short term relief to a bigger problem that can usually be handled naturally, without risk of common side-effects such as headaches, muscle cramps, diarrhoea or metabolic problems.

-Further problems that can be caused if antacids are used often, include kidney disease due to excess magnesium, and calcium loss which can lead to weak bones.
+Further discomforts that can be caused from antacids include kidney disease because of the excess magnesium and calcium loss that these drugs are known to cause, which can lead to weak bones.

 What is Acid Reflux?

-Acid Reflux, also often referred to as heartburn, does not actually affect the heart.
+Acid Reflux is also commonly referred to as heartburn, although it does not actually affect the heart.

-Acid reflux disease or gastroesophageal reflux disease (GERD), usually occurs after overeating, while lying down in a "food coma" and can last for up to a few hours.
+Acid reflux disease or gastroesophageal reflux disease (GERD) as it is medically known, usually occurs after overeating, while lying down in a "food coma" and can last for up to several hours.

 Most people think that acid reflux is caused by overeating acidic foods like fruit, when the opposite is true.
 The natural acids in foods like citrus, actually help to stimulate the digestive process and have an "alkalising" rather than an "acidic" effect once inside the stomach.

-The real cause of acid reflux is typically the over consumption of very concentrated foods like meat, processed sugar and refined grains which particularly when combined together in large amounts, can send the digestive system into overwhelm.
+The real cause of acid reflux is typically the over consumption of very concentrated foods like meat, processed sugar and refined grains, which when combined together in large amounts, are very acidic inside the body and can send the digestive system into overwhelm.

 Symptoms & Signs of Acid Reflux